-This content type (eBooks) helps your target audience to see that you’ve dedicated your time, resources and effort to present value to them.
+This content type (eBooks) helps your target audience to see that you’ve dedicated your time, resources, and effort to present value to them.

 They see it as something you’re passionate about, they feel it that you care about them.
 At the same time, you can present more of your products and service and even make sales.

-Another important way to build strong relationship with your audience is to take them by hand on huge topics through courses.
+Another important way to build a strong relationship with your audience is to take them by hand on huge topics through courses.

 You can teach your audience through e-mail, videos etc.

 It takes time to create courses.
 But the reward is worth it, so you’ve got to have a clear strategy to maximize your effort for profit.